 - Simply google the Groomer’s name and see what comes up

-- Consumer advocacy sites like Ripoff Report or your local Better Business Bureau
+- Consumer advocacy sites or your local Better Business Bureau

-If you think you can automatically trust the Petcos and PetSmarts of the world, you’re wrong – as this Petition to STOP Silent Abuse by Animal Groomers, proves.
+If you think you can automatically trust the Petcos and PetSmarts of the world, you’re wrong, sad to say.

 Do the grooming yourself and you’ll know your dog is being well cared for.
 It’s not as hard as you think!